 What's happened

-A Kentucky grand jury declined to indict Jacob Lee Bard for the December 9 shooting that resulted in the death of De’Jon Fox.
+A Kentucky grand jury declined to indict Jacob Lee Bard for the December 9 campus shooting that resulted in one death and injuries.
 Bard's family was attacked during a move-out from campus, and his legal team argued his actions were justified.
 Authorities say the shooting was isolated, with no public motive shared.
+The story is current as of December 27, 2025.

 What's behind the headline?